original-shaun-reed/shaun-reed-playsafe-demo/README.md

 When cloning this project and opening in the IDE, please make sure that the maven dependencies are imported, when that is done you may run the project
 ***
-#NB: I made use of the LOMBOK plugin to save myself time from unnecessary creation of getters and setters in my POJOs.
-Please install that plugin if it doesn't pull through from the when importing maven dependencies
+##NB: I made use of the LOMBOK plugin to save myself time from unnecessary creation of getters and setters in my POJOs.
+Please install that plugin if it doesn't pull through from the **pom.xml** file when importing maven dependencies
 ***

 When running this project the default host will be  **http://localhost:8080**